PaulAustin/teakblocks/design/kudos-and-lessons.md

 ```

 This design has the upside that the digramBlocks object is a bit more private to the editor.
 Just a bit though.
 More methods on the editor.

+## Nov 4
+### Revisiting Shadow DOM and web components
+The concept is nice, I hope it comes together,... but two observations as of now
+(1) It is causing some problems, on some browsers the styles leak and then on others the boundary is stronger.
+It causes problems in both directions.
+(2) This app does not have a great need for it.